Full Darknet Websites List - Updated for 2025

 Beneath VT

-Beneath VT is a cool project I personally stumbled upon years ago that is basically an onion website about underground ‘’urban’’ exploration.
-Complete with its ‘’As above, so below’’ vibe, Beneath VT provides a great deal of information for users who have a soft spot for (dark) urban history.
+Beneath VT is a cool project about underground urban exploration that I personally stumbled upon years ago.
+Complete with its "As above, so below" vibe, Beneath VT provides a great deal of information for users who have a soft spot for (dark) urban history.

-Beneath VT is filled with images and video material of man-made underground escape tunnels located below Virginia Tech University, such as shafts and other cavern-like structures.
-According to the site’s anonymous owners, the idea to set up the site came from them whilst exploring forbidden tunnels built under some of the United States’ most prestigious universities.
+Beneath VT is filled with images and videos of man-made underground escape tunnels, such as shafts and other cavern-like structures, located below Virginia Tech University.
+According to the site’s anonymous owners, they came up with the idea to set up the site while exploring forbidden tunnels built under some of the United States’ most prestigious universities.

-Users share information on how to breach into certain sections and how they can bump up their underground exploration efforts.
+Users share information on how to breach into certain sections, blogs about certain exploration expeditions done in the past, completed with images from the actual expedition and more.
 If this is your cup of tea, feel free to check out the latest working Beneath VT .onion link: http://bvten5svsltfpxrxl72ukqxixwo2m5ek5svmcxgrmkta4tbmiemuibid.onion/.

 SecureDrop